 It’s important that you drill into your teenager to only use money they actually have.
 Sure, it will be tempting for them to fund that quick Bali getaway on their shiny new credit card.
 But the relaxation they get from the trip will pale in comparison to the financial stress they’ll find themselves in when they get home; it simply isn’t worth it.

-Indeed, credit card debt is a problem found among too many teenagers, and many end up seeking the services of debt consolidators like Fox Symes to help them through these difficult times.
+Indeed, credit card debt is a problem found among too many teenagers.
 Don’t let your teenager be one of them, and make sure they know that credit cards are only to be used in emergency situations, and to pay for things they actually can afford.